ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 }
 ```

 **A note about action IDs.** For the example above, we looked up the action ID in the database.
-However, the action ID of your method may be differnt in your database than someone's elses as the IDs are auto-incremented by the database on insertiton.
+However, the action ID of your method may be different in your database than someone else as the IDs are auto-incremented by the database on insertion.
 Therefore, it's always best practice to fetch your action ID for use in a template by using the [`fetch_action_id()`](/development/legacy/libraries/cp.md#fetch_action_idclass-method) method from the `CP Class` library.

 We would do this in our add-on with something like this: